LuukasL/EMMA/README.md

-# Autonomous Defense Drone Control System
+# Autonomous Defence Drone Control System

 A specialized control system for autonomous defense drones, optimized for operation in Finnish terrain and climate conditions.